peterleimbach/NotesAndHowtosAndroidAPSDoc/setup- -a-local-sphinx-test- environment.md

 ## prerequiteries

-Th documentation was written on a Linux pc with python 3 installed.
+The documentation was written on a Linux pc with python 3 installed.

 It should run on Windows and Mac very simliar but the author uses Linux.